Email subscription form header

 After exploring your options, the best course of action might be to get help from a travel agent to help navigate ever-changing health requirements and protocols, and cancelation policies.
 Ask about travel insurance and find out what the policy will and will not cover before purchasing.

-I took a cruise in October from New York to Quebec and it went very smoothly with just a few small glitches.
-Our family was not quite ready for overseas travel but we have a big trip planned for next May.
+I took a cruise last October from New York to Quebec and it went very smoothly with just a few small glitches.
+Our family was not quite ready for overseas travel but we have a big trip planned for May.

-We have affiliate relationships which means we may earn a small referral commission at no additional cost to you if you shop using our links.
+I have affiliate relationships meaning I may earn a small referral commission at no additional cost to you if you shop using my links.
+As an Amazon Associate, I earn from qualifying purchases.

 Navigate This Article